 Checking Out Me History Analysis

-The narrator of this poem, which can be read in full here, is introduced through their voice, relayed through words such as “dem” and “wha,” better understood as “them” and “what,” which indicates to the reader immediately that English is not likely the native language of the speaker.
-So, when they refer to a “dem,” they are likely referring, as a whole, to the community who’s language they speak.
+The narrator of this poem is introduced through their voice, relayed through words such as “dem” and “wha,” better understood as “them” and “what,” which indicates to the reader immediately that English is not likely the native language of the speaker.
+So, when they refer to a “dem,” they are likely referring, as a whole, to the community whose language they speak.
 The reference to “blinding” them against their own identity suggests a colonial relationship between the speaker and “dem.”

 The next set of lines reveals that the narrator knows exactly who Toussaint is, and also that he looks up to and respects the historic figure a great deal.
 The structure of the poem changes temporarily here, taking on a faster pace, and an almost chant-like quality when the rhyming begins to take hold (“Lick back / Napoleon / Battalion / And first Black / Republic born / Toussaint de thorn” — try reading it out loud).
 He points out, for instance, that Toussaint was able to defeat (“lick back”) Napoleon in battle, a strong contradiction to the highly respected image of Napoleon that would have been especially prominent in a colonial schooling environment.
 The speaker knows Toussaint as a beacon for hope, a light in the darkness.
 The language and structure of this verse is all that is required to indicate that the narrator believes it is far more important to learn about figures with vision and heart who fight for what they believe in, than to learn about folklore tales.
 And yet, this was part of the colonization process, and the narrator is speaking for those who do not know about the figures that they aren’t being taught in school.